pegi3s/auto-phylo/README.md

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).

-You should adapt and run the following command: `docker run --rm -v "/c/Users/User_name/dir/":/data -v /var/run/docker.sock:/var/run/docker.sock docker run pegi3s/auto-phylo`
+You should adapt and run the following command: `docker run --rm -v "/c/Users/User_name/dir/":/data -v /var/run/docker.sock:/var/run/docker.sock pegi3s/auto-phylo`